 ID# Date Requester Questions/Comments Response Responder Date Responded Response Status 13.33 11/5/2020 Dr. Mel Lytle Is there a specific criteria that is developed for the seismic analysis? or something to that nature?
 Will that be a part of the EIR or will that be a separate report?
 Seismic design criteria will be provided in the project documentation.
 Detailed design criteria will not be included in the EIR.
 Graham Bradner / Carrie Buckman (how seismic will be addressed in EIR) 12/9/2020 Responded 13.34 11/5/2020 Gia Moreno During the seismic criteria, will consideration be taken regarding homes in the area?
 The intakes are so close to Hood.
 Will this hurt the older houses or historic buildings in Hood?
 Some of the buildings are very fragile.
 The determination of vibration thresholds and implementation of monitoring programs will be considered by the EIR.
 Graham Bradner 12/9/2020 Responded 13.35 11/5/2020 Cecilia Giacoma What seismic codes will apply to the tunnel lining?
 The design of tunnel linings is not addressed in standard design codes.
 Procedures established for the design of tunnel linings is typically based on ASCE 7.
 The tunnel will consider two-level design earthquakes: MDE Envelope of 2,475 Probabilistic and 84th percentile deterministic ground motion, OBE 475-year probabilistic ground motion.
 Specific details will be further provided during final design, if applicable.
 Steve Dubnewych 12/9/2020 Responded 13.36 11/5/2020 Jim Wallace Recognizing that this is just a concept, if habitat is made here at the Twin Cities Stockpile, it's close to the runway by Franklin Field.
 It becomes a wildlife attractant.
 The Airport Land Use Commission has jurisdiction over land use.
 Has that been factored in?
 Building this off the end of a runway is a big deal.
 Migrating birds going back and forth between different habitats so it should be considered if a wildlife attractant will affect Franklin Field and the Sacramento County Airport Land Use Commission.
+A potential upland foraging habitat for Greater Sandhill Cranes located at the Twin Cities Complex will be further considered and evaluated by DWR.
 Graham Bradner 12/9/2020 Responded 3.37 11/5/2020 Gil Cosio This area by the Twin Cities Stockpile is very sensitive to Sacramento County.
-It floods from two different directions, Additional hydraulic analyses will likely be developed to evaluate potential impacts to local flood stages during the design phase if DWR moves forward with a potential Delta Conveyance project.
-Graham Bradner 12/9/2020 Responded 13.38 11/5/2020 Anna Swenson Tracy Boulevard is really small and traffic is heavy, especially Similar traffic impact analyses to those for the potential Central and East alignments are being presented at the next SEC meeting.
+It floods from two different directions, from water under the railroad and flooding as the Cosumnes River comes up, as well as in the south by Snodgrass Slough.
+Just north of this area is Point Pleasant, these people have been getting flooded for about 40 years and Sacramento County has been helping them out.
+The hyrdraulics here are very sensitive to changes.
+Sacramento County has a working model, it might be helpful to talk to them about Point Pleasant flooding. impacts to local flood stages during the design phase if DWR moves forward with a potential Delta Conveyance project.
+Graham Bradner 12/9/2020 Responded 13.38 11/5/2020 Anna Swenson Tracy Boulevard is really small and traffic is heavy, especially during rush hour.
+Increasing truck traffic isn't good.
+Those roads were never intended for that kind of impact.
+Please reach out to the folks that are in that area so they fully understand what conditions will be like.
+Similar traffic impact analyses to those for the potential Central and East alignments are being presented at the next SEC meeting.
 Neil Paynter 12/9/2020 Responded